No products in the basket.

 1 - HM Shrewsbury Prison, Shrewsbury

 Prisons have always seemed to be paranormal hotspots.
 Perhaps it is a result of the pain and suffering that has been seen within those walls.
-HM Shrewsbury Prison is certainly no exception and it is a must see stop on your tour of of the most haunted places in Shropshire!
+HM Shrewsbury Prison is certainly no exception and it is a must see stop on your tour of the most haunted places in Shropshire!

 It has only been recently that investigators have had the chance to study the paranormal activity at HM Shrewsbury Prison, so there is no real information regarding who might be responsible for the strange occurrences!
 There are all sorts of strange reports coming out of the prison including unexplained bangs, cell doors crashing shut, disembodied wailing and so much more!